ibm-cloud-docs/mas-ms/security.md

 Customers will not have direct access to the operating system, file system, or web application server.
 Changes need to be requested through a Support ticket.

-Customers will not have DBAdmin or update access to any database.
-Updates need to be requested through a support ticket.
+Customers will not have DBAdmin access to any database.
+Updates are allowed to NON-PROD databases.
+Updates to PROD databases need to be requested through a support ticket.

 ## Single Sign On
 {: #single-sign-on}